 With lifegiving homeschooling, your kids will actively participate in their learning instead of having it done to them.
 You’ll read amazing books together.
 They’ll read, write, discuss, and research.
-They’ll be so interested in what they’re learning about that it will spill over onto the dinner table as they try to stump each other playing 20 questions about Ancient Egypt or World War I.
+They’ll be so interested in what they’re learning about that it will spill over onto the dinner table as they try to stump each other by playing 20 questions about Ancient Egypt or World War I.

 But how do you make it happen?